-House Bill No. 2118, introduced by Kannady, proposes significant amendments to the governing laws of the Oklahoma Military Department.
-A key change is the updated eligibility requirement for the Adjutant General, who must now hold the rank of federally recognized colonel or higher in the Oklahoma National Guard for a minimum of three years.
-The bill also establishes a compensation guideline that aligns the Adjutant General's pay with that of a Major General on federal active duty, irrespective of their federal recognition status at the time of appointment.
+House Bill No. 2118 proposes significant amendments to the structure and operations of the Oklahoma Military Department, particularly focusing on the role and responsibilities of the Adjutant General.
+The bill stipulates that the Adjutant General must be a federally recognized colonel or higher in the Oklahoma National Guard and establishes a compensation guideline that aligns their pay with that of a Major General on federal active duty.
 Additionally, the Adjutant General will receive new authorities, including the ability to arm state military members, accept donations for National Guard programs, and oversee fire protection and police units.
+The bill also addresses operational aspects, such as exempting federal programs from certain requirements and establishing penalties for domestic violence among militia members.

 Statutes affected: Introduced: 44-940b